terminal-labs/rambo/docs/cli.md

 ### `vagrant`

-Accepts any args and forwards them to Vagrant directly, allowing you to run any vagrant command.
+Accepts any args and forwards them to Vagrant directly, allowing you to run any Vagrant command.
 Rambo has first-class duplicates or wrappers for the most common Vagrant commands, but for less common commands or commands that are not customized, they don't need to be duplicated, so we call them directly.

 ## rambo.conf